-In this study, we provide the first qualitative and quantitative analysis of ant hitchhiking behavior using citizen science data.
-Our analysis indicates that exotic/invasive ants were major “hitchhikers” as they are overrepresented in our dataset.
-Exotic ants often are dominant and achieve high local population densities in human-mediated environments (Holway et al. 2002) (Holway et al., 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles than native ants.
-One major consequence of ant hitchhiking on vehicles is that spread of exotic/invasive ant species can be accelerated.
-The travel distance between a parking location and an intended destination can be up to a few hundred kilometers (e.g., from Nantou County in central Taiwan to Pingtung County in southern Taiwan, Fig. S1), which are largely beyond the distance through natural dispersal.
+This study provides the first qualitative and quantitative analysis of active ant hitchhiking behavior using citizen science data.
+Our analysis reveals that exotic/invasive ants were the major “hitchhikers” as they were over-represented in our records.
+Exotic ants are often dominant and achieve high local population densities in human-mediated environments (Holway et al. 2002), which may have contributed to the higher frequency of exotic/invasive ants hitchhiking on vehicles than native ants.
+One major consequence of ant hitchhiking on vehicles is the accelerated spread of exotic/invasive ant species.
+The travel distance between a parking location and an intended destination can be up to a few hundred kilometers (e.g., from Nantou County in central Taiwan to Pingtung County in southern Taiwan; Fig. S1), largely exceeding the distance achievable through natural dispersal.
 Hitchhiking events can take place within several hours after parking, during which workers often carry brood along with queen(s) and move together to the vehicles.
-This suggests that ant hitchhiking is not merely foraging behavior but also a colonization attempt, potentially driven by high population pressure or vehicles offering preferred nesting spots, such as pre-existing physical space or cervices.
-Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan (Hsu et al. 2022), and is usually found to move nest from tree trunks to nearby pre-existing artificial structures with cervices, which vehicles highly resemble to.
+This suggests that ant hitchhiking is not merely foraging behavior but instead a colonization attempt, likely driven by high population pressure as well as vehicles that offer preferred nesting spots such as pre-existing physical space and cervices.
+Indeed, the exotic black cocoa ant (D. thoracicus), the most common hitchhiking species in our dataset, exhibits notably high local densities in central Taiwan (Hsu et al. 2022) and is frequently observed to move nests from tree trunks to nearby pre-existing artificial structures with cervices (which are readily available in vehicles).